AdobeDocs/experience-platform.en/help/query-service/home.md

 ### Looker BI use case

-With Adobe Experience Platform, you can ingest, store, structure, and pull all stored datasets—including behavioral, CRM, point-of-sale data, and more.
+With Adobe Experience Platform, you can ingest, store, structure, and pull all stored datasets — including behavioral, CRM, and point-of-sale data.
 Using [!DNL Experience Platform's Query Service], you can query on these datasets and answer specific questions about the business and then start generating impactful insights.
 The following video demonstrates the value of building dashboards in business intelligence (BI) tools using [!DNL Query Service].

 >[!VIDEO](https://video.tv.adobe.com/v/28981?quality=12&learn=on)